-Represents a select sample of the largest Canadian companies based on size, industry, Geography and prevalence in other peer groups of interest
+Represents a select sample of the largest Canadian companies based on size, industry,

 Ensures the competitiveness of our executive compensation by comparing it to that offered at companies that are similar to us in terms of complexity, including size, and that compete with us for key talent.
 Industry representation in selection of peers considers relevance to BCE in business model, with greater emphasis on highly regulated and consumer facing industries.
 The number of peers, and balanced representation of industries ensures that our comparator group is representative of the marketplace in which we compete for talent.